nus-cs2103-AY2324S2/ip/README.md

 This is a project template for a greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

+## Note
+The project has been renamed to Felix.
+Refer to the User Guide in docs/README.MD for more information.

 ## Setting up in Intellij

 Prerequisites: JDK 11, update Intellij to the most recent version.